-Score 5 The sustainability dimension is included in the methodological guidelines of RIA.
-The guidelines demand an assessment of the policy's impact the short-, medium- and long-term.
-However, sustainability takes quite a marginal position in the entire impact assessment process.
+Score 5 The dimension of sustainability is included in the methodological guidelines for RIA.
+The guidelines demand an assessment of the reviewed policy's impact over the short, medium and long term.
+However, concern with sustainability is given a marginal role in the impact-assessment process overall.
 The existing set of indicators is not explicitly linked to the sustainability check.

-Estonia has a national long-term (30 year period) sustainability strategy, "Sustainable Estonia 21," adopted by the national parliament in 2005.
+Estonia has a national long-term (30-year) sustainability strategy, "Sustainable Estonia 21," which was adopted by the national parliament in 2005.
 However, the latest government decree and the methodological guidelines do not make any reference to this national strategy.